Climate resilience: Tools

+Tools for resilience assessment vary depending on the sector, the scale and the entity such as households, communities or species.
+They vary also by the type of assessment, for example if the aim is to understand effectiveness of resilience-building interventions.

+Community resilience assessment tools

+Community resilience assessment is an important step toward reducing disasters from climate hazards.
+They are also helpful for being ready to take advantage of the opportunities to reorganize.
+There are many tools available for investigating the environmental, social, economic and physical features of a community that are important for resilience.
+A survey of the available tools found many differences between tools with no standardized approaches to assess resilience.
+One category of tools focuses mainly on measuring outcomes.
+In contrast tools that focus on measuring resilience at the 'starting point' or early stages and continuously over a project are a less common.

+Livelihoods and food security

 Most of the recent initiatives to measure resilience in rural development contexts share two shortcomings: complexity and high cost.
 USAID published a field guide for assessing climate resilience in smallholder supply chains.

 Most objective approaches use fixed and transparent definitions of resilience and allow for different groups of people to be compared through standardized metrics.
 However, as many resilience processes and capacities are intangible, objective approaches are heavily reliant on crude proxies.
 Examples of commonly used objective measures include the Resilience Index Measurement and Analysis (RIMA) and the Livelihoods Change Over Time (LCOT).